fatemehN/entangled_representation/README.md

-# Entangled Representation Learning in Video Frames
+# β-MuliVariational AutoEncoder for Entangled Representation Learning in Video Frames

 This code is the official implementation of the following paper: